aspose-total/Aspose.Total-Products/total/en/android-java/conversion/csv-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CSV to ODT on Android via Java or Online App" h2="Transform CSV to ODT within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting CSV to ODT is a useful process for many Android applications.
+ODT is an open document format that is used for creating and editing documents.
+It is a popular format for creating documents that can be shared and edited by multiple users.
+It is also a great format for creating documents that can be easily printed.
+By converting CSV to ODT, users can create documents that are easier to read and edit.

+<h2>How Aspose.Total Helps for CSV to ODT Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate CSV to ODT conversion feature inside your Android applications.
-In the first step you can export CSV to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to ODT.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert CSV to ODT.
+By using Aspose.Cells for Android via Java, users can export CSV to PDF.
+Then, by using Aspose.PDF for Android via Java, users can convert PDF to ODT.
+This process makes it easy to convert CSV to ODT, allowing users to create documents that are easier to read and edit.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}